 To read about the Edinburgh art festivals, please see the previous post, “An unexpected guest at the festival.”

-When King James II arrived to take charge of the siege, he was greeted with a cry of “No surrender!” from the civilians inside the walls.
+When a frustrated King James II arrived to take charge of the siege, he was greeted with a cry of “No surrender!” from the civilians inside the walls.
 The siege ended six months later when two armed merchant ships broke the barricade and unloaded food to the starving population, half of which had already died.
 (At least, that’s the Protestant version.)

 “Well, of course, I had to follow him,” he continued.
-“A day later, I got an update that scared the hell out of me.
-‘Gerry Adams is following you.’
-I’m watching out my windows now, looking for unmarked vans!”
+“A day later, I got an update that scared the hell out of me: ‘Gerry Adams is following you.'”